-Proficient employees are one of the biggest factors of business success and growth.
-That’s why training new employees is becoming increasingly important.
+Proficient employees are one of the biggest factors of business success and growth, as well as a great company culture.
+That’s why training new employees is becoming increasingly important, especially for employee retention at small businesses.
 When a new employee joins your organization, it is unwise to assume that they will fit in with everything themselves.
 You always need to teach them about your company, its value, and its goals.
-In addition, you need to train them so that they get used to your company process, and, in order to reduce employee turnover.
+In addition, you need effective onboarding and employee training so that they get used to your company process, and, in order to reduce employee turnover.

-As we move into the digital world, things like scheduled physical training are becoming a thing of the past, with new training methods coming up every day.
-Plus, there is another concept growing where you get training during your normal work routine.
+As we move into the digital world, things like the traditional onboarding process are becoming a thing of the past, with new training programs coming up every day.
+Plus, there is another concept growing where you attend training sessions during your normal work routine, whether it’s your first day or well into your tenure..
 This can be done by giving mandatory breaks, courses, and surveys, among other things.

 Training New Employee with Emerging Tech

 Workforces are more connected now than they ever were.
-This opens up new and unique avenues of corporate training, in which employees may be learning all the time.
+This opens up new and unique avenues of corporate training, in which team members may be learning all the time.